logosdx/monorepo/docs/Packages/Fetch.md

 > It's 2023 and we're still using Axios when there's an entire `Fetch` API available to us on everything single browser

-Then say hello to `FetchFactory` is.
+Then say hello to `FetchFactory`.
 It simplifies the process of making HTTP requests using the `Fetch` API.
 It provides an intuitive interface and flexible configuration options to streamlines the development of API integrations.
 Very simply, you define the base URL, fetch type, and additional headers for your FetchFactory instance.

 A great feature of `FetchFactory` is its ability to customize request options based on the current state.
 Through the `modifyOptions` callback function, you can dynamically modify the request options before each request is sent.
 This enables tasks like adding authentication headers or applying specific logic based on the instance's state. `FetchFactory` also provides a convenient way to handle response data, allowing developers to access and process the results of their API requests.